-In order to attend St. Peter's College you must apply to St. Peter's College and the University of Saskatchewan by following the admissions procedures.
+In order to attend St. Peter's College, you must apply to St. Peter's College and the University of Saskatchewan by following the admissions procedures.
 Your acceptance to St. Peter's College is dependent on your acceptance to the University of Saskatchewan or your visiting student status.

 In general, international applicants must be qualified to enter university in their home country.
 Specific subjects are required for some areas of study at St. Peter’s College and the University of Saskatchewan.
 The minimum academic average required is “C” (satisfactory performance range); however, higher averages may be required for some programs.